 KIPPsters are allowed to walk home or take public transportation with or without a parent or guardian present.
-If you would like your students to walk, please contact our front office to give permission for them to walk.
-You can indicate to the front office whether a student has permission to walk just once or on an ongoing basis
+If you would like your students to walk, please contact our front office to give

 Transportation Changes

 Parents must provide notification to the Front Office if their child is to ride home on a different bus with another student or if they are going to be parent pickup for a day.
 If notification is not provided, then the student will not be able to ride a different bus.
 All transportation changes must be requested before 3:30pm; the front office cannot make changes after this time.